 A formal meeting is held twice a year, along with annual parents' evenings, to review progress against statement/EHCP objectives.

 The pastoral team work with staff to identify students with emotional, social or mental health needs and the school works closely with external agencies to identify the holistic needs of every child.
 The pastoral and SEN team hold joint pastoral panel meetings to discuss students causing concern.

-The work of the Learning Support Department is evaluated as are all departments in the school through our departmental review process, subject exam review meetings and work scrutiny exercises.
+The work of the learning support department is evaluated, as for all departments in the school, through our departmental review process, subject exam review meetings and work scrutiny exercises.

 Interventions such as our Accelerated Reading programme and year 7 extra English classes are evaluated through monitoring student progress across the curriculum and staff conduct baseline and exit assessments for students undergoing intervention programmes.

 All parents of students with statements/EHCPs are invited to attend IEP meetings and annual reviews.
-At these meetings we discuss feedback from subject teachers and targets for your child.
-We discuss progress towards those targets at Parents’ Evenings and review meetings.
-We issue assessment grades to parents twice a year in years 7-9 and three times a year.
-We communicate with you regularly through the student planner and by telephone.
+At these meetings we discuss feedback from subject teachers and the outcomes for your child.
+We discuss progress towards those outcomes at Parents’ Evenings and review meetings.
+We issue assessment grades to parents twice a year in years 7-9 and three times a year in years 10 and 11.

 Curriculum resources and teaching approaches are differentiated with the aim of enabling all students to make good progress.
 We employ teaching assistants who have specialist knowledge in the fields of speech and language, visual, hearing and physical impairment and these staff provide advice to teaching staff and liaise with specialist services, implementing recommended programmes.
 Some students require adjustments within the classroom and we work with you to formulate profiles which describe your child’s needs and strategies that class teachers should implement in order to meet those needs.